WHAT CAN I EXPECT?

 Maybe you’ve heard about chiropractic care through a friend or did some research online.
 Maybe you’re just tired of living in pain.
 If going to the chiropractor is a new experience for you, don’t worry!
 We’re here to help you shed your pain and get back on your feet.
 Your first visit to our practice will be about getting to know your chiropractor, and a chance for us to get to know you!
 During your first visit, your chiropractor will explain how joint dysfunctions may occur, how a chiropractic adjustment is used to correct them, and the many benefits chiropractic has to offer.
 If you’ve never been adjusted before, this is a great way to have some of your questions answered by a knowledgeable licensed Doctor of Chiropractic, so you know exactly what to expect.
 The doctor will answer any questions or concerns you may have prior to initiating treatment.

-We will take a look at the overall results, and, together, come up with a plan of action specifically for you.
+We will take a look at the overall results, and together, come up with a plan of action specifically for you.
 We will talk about the type of treatment you will be receiving, any preparation necessary before beginning treatment, and when you can expect to see results.
 We will also discuss any lifestyle changes and exercises that may help you with your goals.
 You will then receive your first adjustment which may include several of the following specialized techniques: Activator, Cervical, Cox Flexion-Distraction, Diversified, Full spine, Manual adjusting, Motion palpation, Pro-Adjuster, SOT, Thompson Drop, Traction and Upper Cervical Technique.
 As your partner in improving your health, your chiropractor will be with you every step of the way during your treatment.

 Chiropractic care is like building a house – certain things have to happen in a particular order in order for everything to stand strong and work correctly.
 When building a house, if you tried to put up your walls before you had a solid foundation, your walls would be weak and eventually collapse.
 If you tried to put on your roof before the walls were ready, you would run into the same problem.
 The same is true for your body.
 Your body has to go through a particular plan of care in order to repair itself correctly and fully.
 There are three general phases of chiropractic care: